RAGE-toolkit/RAGE-workshop-2024/day5/day5_GLUE_MADDOG.md

 # Using MADDOG

 Locate the MADDOG folder within the SSD/storage device provided.
-This should be in `Home/workshop_dir/backup/MADDOG`
+This should be in `home/rage-1/backup/MADDOG`

 Access the terminal.

 Navigate inside the MADDOG directory using the terminal.

-Enter the MADDOG conda environment using `conda activate MADDOG`
+Enter the MADDOG conda environment using `conda activate MADDOG_backup`

 Make a new folder **in the MADDOG directory**, and name this with your first name.
 Note: There can be no spaces or special characters in this name!
 Hyphens and underscores are allowed

-Copy the `nig-af2-seqs.fasta` and `MADDOG.csv` files from `Home/RAGE-workshop-2024/day4/Phylogenetics/Data` into this folder.
+Copy the `nig-af2-seqs.fasta` and `MADDOG.csv` files from `home/rage-1/workshop-dir/data/day4/Phylogenetics/Data` into this folder.

 ## Assignment